Kimberly Clark Stock & Dividend Analysis

-Contributing to the financial leverage is the company’s use of cash and equity to retire outstanding stock from the market each year.
-This is also known as stock buybacks.
+Contributing to the financial leverage is the company’s use of cash to retire outstanding stock from the market each year.
+This is also known as share buybacks.

-Stock buybacks are great to see.
-But I actually would prefer if some of this cash allocated to repurchasing shares was allocated to dividend growth.
+Share buybacks are great to see.
+But I actually would prefer if some of this cash was allocated to dividend growth.

 Kimberly Clark Dividend Safety

 I base my judgment on dividend safety using the information discussed so far.

 - Business fundamentals

 - Financial position

 Whether you look at the dividend payout against accounting earnings or free cash flow, it looks well covered.
 No issues here.

 Other than the use of financial leverage, all areas point to adequate dividend safety.
 So, I consider Kimberly Clark’s dividend safe from a reduction for the foreseeable future.